Stronger (Kanye West song)

 "Stronger" was named to year-end lists for 2007 by multiple publications, including Spin and The Village Voice.
 The song was awarded Best Rap Solo Performance at the 50th Grammy Awards, alongside winning Best Rap/Hip Hop Dance Track at the 2008 International Dance Music Awards.
 Later appearing on retrospective lists of numerous outlets, it was ranked number 493 on Rolling Stones 500 Greatest Songs of All Time in 2024.
 The song topped the US Billboard Hot 100, becoming West's third number-one single in the United States and ranking as his third biggest hit of all time there as of 2018.
 The top spot was also achieved in Canada, New Zealand, Turkey, and the United Kingdom, while it reached the top 10 of six other countries and the European Hot 100 Singles chart.
-The song became West's first single to receive a diamond certification in the US from the Recording Industry Association of America (RIAA) in 2021, three years before being certified 11 times platinum by the RIAA.
+The song became West's first single to receive a diamond certification in the US from the Recording Industry Association of America (RIAA) in 2021, five years before being certified fourteen-times platinum by the RIAA.
 It was also awarded octuple and triple platinum certifications in Australia and the UK by the Australian Recording Industry Association and British Phonographic Industry, respectively.

 The accompanying music video, inspired by anime film Akira (1988), juxtaposed shots of Tokyo with West rapping, and won Best Hip-Hop Video at the 2007 BET Hip Hop Awards.
 West performed "Stronger" live on his Glow in the Dark Tour (2007–08), with Daft Punk at the Grammys, and at several festivals, including Wireless and Glastonbury.
 The song has been featured in several pieces of media, such as the film The Hangover Part II (2011) and the series Girls.
-Retrospectively, the song has been credited for influencing hip-hop artists to move towards electronica elements and also the revival of disco-infused music in the later 2000s decade.
+Retrospectively, the song has been credited for influencing hip-hop artists to move towards electronica elements and also the revival of disco-infused music in the late 2000s.